97 MSG wins numerous 2021 AETC, Air Force-level awards

-Members from the 97th Mission Support Group (MSG) pose for a squadron photo Oct.
-22, 2021, at Altus Air Force Base, Oklahoma.
-The 97th MSG earned a significant amount of Air Education Training Command and Air Force-level awards throughout 2021.
-(U.S. Air Force Photo by Kayla Christenson)
+Several units and members from the 97th Mission Support Group at Altus Air Force Base, Oklahoma, won multiple Air Education and Training Command and Air Force level awards in 2021.

+The 97th MSG is comprised of six squadrons, and is the largest team at AAFB.
+The 97th MSG supports operational and training missions along with infrastructure support activities that include communications, civil engineering, fire and force protection, contracting, disaster response, environmental services, lodging, transportation, recreation, supply, education, mobility, family and personal support along with food service.

+“Winning unit and individual awards at the MAJCOM level is a major achievement and it validates what we already know locally,” said Col. David Vanderburg, 97th MSG Commander.
+“We have some of the most inspired, proficient and adaptive Airmen in the entire Air Force right here at Altus AFB doing astounding things for the mission and the community.”

 |Date Taken: